-Chemistry - P1: All matter in the Universe is made of very small particles.

-Nuclear Processes and Applications of Chemistry

-Essential standards are standards that will be assessed on the state exam and are intended for ALL students to have learned by the end of 3 credits of high school science courses.

-Obtain, evaluate, and communicate information about how the use of chemistry related technologies have had positive and negative ethical, social, economic, and/or political implications.

-Physical Science Plus (+) Standards HS+C are supporting standards designed to be used with the essential standards for students taking a high school chemistry (C) course.

-Engage in argument from evidence regarding the ethical, social, economic, and/or political benefits and liabilities of fission, fusion, and radioactive decay.

-Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change $^4$

-Scientific understanding can help to identify implications of certain applications but decisions about whether certain actions should be taken will require ethical and moral judgements which are not provided by knowledge of science.
+Chemistry - P1: All matter in the Universe is ma Nuclear Processes and Applications of Chemistry Essential standards are standards that will be assessed on the stather end of 3 credits of high school science courses.
+Essential HS.P1U3.4 Crosscutting Concepts & Background Information for Educators Obtain, evaluate, and communicate information about how the use of chemistry related technologies have had positive and negative ethical, social, economic, and/or political implications.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Physical Science Plus (+) Standards HS+C are supporting standards designed to be used with the essential standards for Change students taking a high school chemistry (C) course.
+Plus HS+C.P1U3.8 Engage in argument from evidence regarding the ethical, social, economic, and/or political benefits and liabilities of fission, fusion, and radioactive decay.
+Background Information: Scientific understanding can help to identify implications of certain applications but decisions about whether certain actions should be taken will require ethical and moral judgements which are not provided by knowledge of science.
 There is an important difference between the understanding that science provides about, for example, the need to preserve biodiversity, the factors leading to climate change and the adverse effects of harmful substances and lifestyles, and the actions that may or may not be taken in relation to these issues.
 Opinions may vary about what action to take but arguments based on scientific evidence should not be a matter of opinion. (p.
-33) The total number of neutrons plus protons does not change in any nuclear process.
+33) Nuclear processes, including fusion, fission, and radio-active decays of unstable nuclei, involve changes in nuclear binding energies.
+The total number of neutrons plus protons does not change in any nuclear process .
 Strong and weak nuclear interactions determine nuclear stability and processes.
 Spontaneous radioactive decays follow a characteristic exponential decay law.
-Nuclear lifetimes allow radiometric dating to be used to determine the ages of rocks and other materials from the isotope ratios present. (p.
-113)
+Nuclear lifetimes allow radiometric dating to be used to determine the ages of rocks and other materials from the isotope ratios present. $4(p.
+113)$ -- ---

-Physics - P2: Objects can affect other objects at a distance.

-Motion & Stability - Forces & Interactions

-Essential standards are standards that will be assessed on the state exam and are intended for ALL students to have learned by the end of 3 credits of high school science courses.

-Construct an explanation for a field's strength and influence on an object (electric, gravitational, magnetic).

-Physical Science Plus (+) Standards HS+P are supporting standards designed to be used with the essential standards for students taking a high school physics (P) course.
+Physics - P2: Objects can affect other objects at Motion & Stability - Forces & Interactions Essential standards are standards that will be assessed on the sta the end of 3 credits of high school science courses.
+Essential HS.P2U1.5 Construct an explanation for a field's strength and influence on an object (electric, gravitational, magnetic).
+Crosscutting Concepts & Background Information for Educators Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and Physical Science Plus (+) Standards HS+P are supporting standards designed to be used with the essential standards for students taking a high school physics (P) course.
+System Models; Energy and Matter; Structure and Function; Stability and Change

-Plan and carry out investigations to design, build, and refine a device that works within given constraints to demonstrate that an electric current can produce a magnetic field and that a changing magnetic field can produce an electric current.

-Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change $^4$